 - HIS-1921 Introduction to Professional Development

 - LAH-4130 Latin American History

-- Review of George Washington Carver: A Biography, by Gary R. Kremer, The Journal of Southern History vol. 77, no. 4 (November 2011).
+- George Washington Carver: A Biography by Gary R. Kremer, Review in The Journal of Southern History 78, no. 3 (August 2012): 759-760.

-- Dr. Lawrence A. Nixon Historical Marker (Texas Historical Commission: El Paso Community Foundation, 2003).
+- Dr. Lawrence A. Nixon Historical Marker, no. 13853 located at 3231 E. Wyoming Avenue, El Paso, TX (Texas Historical Commission: El Paso Community Foundation, 2003).

 - Racial Violence in the Americas